OpenMDAO/OpenMDAO-Framework/docs/optimization/derivatives.rst

 *Benchmarking*
 ~~~~~~~~~~~~~~

-Sometimes it is useful to know how many times your component executes, and
+Sometimes it is useful to know how many times your component executes and
 how many times it calculates its derivatives.
 OpenMDAO provides this
 information for every component through a pair of counters: ``exec_count``
 is incremented whenever a component executes, and ``derivative_exec_count``